QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 ## Step 1 - Create a data source

 Now that your services and source files are prepared, you can start assembling the components of your indexing pipeline.
-We'll begin by creating a [data source object](https://docs.microsoft.com/rest/api/searchservice/create-data-source) that tells Azure Search how to retrieve external source data.
+We'll begin by creating a [data source object](https://docs.microsoft.com/rest/api/searchservice/create-data-source) that tells Azure Cognitive Search how to retrieve external source data.

   >**Note** In this step, you will provide detailed steps on where you should define settings in the Postman application so that you can become familiar with it.
 Later steps will not provide as detailed steps, just parameter information that you will fill into the Postman application.
 We recommend that you create a new **Collection** (Folder) for each lab and a new **Request** (API CALL command) for each step.
 And save your work so that you can reuse your commands.
 You can use "save as" command to reuse one Request from one lab into another lab.
 This will save you lots of time.
 Just be careful to don't overwrite previous work.

-For this tutorial, you will use Postman to call Azure Search service APIs.
-Using the **POST** method and **Header** of the Postman application, you will provide the service name and the api-key you used while creating the Azure Search service, and you will define the content-type as JSON.
+For this tutorial, you will use Postman to call Azure Cognitive Search service APIs.
+Using the **POST** method and **Header** of the Postman application, you will provide the service name and the api-key you used while creating the Azure Cognitive Search service, and you will define the content-type as JSON.
 This information is summarized as follows:

 ```http
 POST https://[your-service-name].search.windows.net/datasources?api-version=2019-05-06-Preview